 I'm a part-time teacher.
 How does supply teaching affect my best-five average salary?

 If you're close to retirement and teaching on a part-time contract, supplementing your income with an occasional supply-teaching assignment may reduce your pension.
 In some instances, this can result in hundreds of dollars less in pension per year.

 The rate of pay for occasional teaching can be significantly less than the rate for part-time contract work.
 This can lower your annualized pensionable salary because both rates are used when determining your annual rate for that school year.
 Although the extra days increase your credit, if you're nearing retirement this can reduce your average best-five years' salary and result in a smaller pension.

 If you're close to retirement, our advice is to be cautious.
 Contact us before accepting an occasional teaching job to see how it could affect your pension.

-If you plan on working, your arrangement to return to work in education has to be made after the later of the date we receive your pension application or the date of your resignation.
+If you plan on working, your arrangement to return to work in education has to be made after your pension starts.

 A resignation is considered valid only if: